Early Life and Education of Betty White: A Complete Timeline

 June 14, 1963: Marriage to Allen Ludden

-On June 14, 1963, Betty White married television host Allen Ludden, whom she had met on his game show 'Password' in 1961.
+On June 14, 1963, Betty White married television host Allen Ludden, whom she had met as a celebrity guest on his game show Password in 1961.
 Her legal name was changed to Betty Marion Ludden.

-In 1963, Betty White married Allen Ludden, the host of the game show Password.
+In 1963, Betty White married Allen Ludden, the host of the "Password" show.

 Loading Video...

-In 1968, Betty White and her husband Allen Ludden met blind musician and motivational speaker Tom Sullivan in Cape Cod.
+In 1968, Betty White and Allen Ludden met blind musician and motivational speaker Tom Sullivan while he was singing in a small club at the same time that White and Ludden were performing in a play on Cape Cod.

 1971: Trustee of the Morris Animal Foundation

-In 1971, Betty White began serving as a trustee of the Morris Animal Foundation.
+In 1971, Betty White became a trustee of the Morris Animal Foundation.

 In 1974, Betty White became a member of the board of directors of the Greater Los Angeles Zoo Association.